comerc/meteor-template2/README.md

 ### `propsSchema: { clean: Function, validate: Function }`

 Any data passed to your component should be validated to avoid UI bugs that are hard to find.
-You can pass any object to the `props` option, which provides a `clean` and `validate` function. `clean` is called first and can be used to cleanup the data context before validating it (e.g: adding default properties, transforming values etc.). `validate` is called directly after
+You can pass any object to the `propsSchema` option, which provides a `clean` and `validate` function. `clean` is called first and can be used to cleanup the data context before validating it (e.g: adding default properties, transforming values etc.). `validate` is called directly after